Fridays for Future: Global Climate Strike for Future of 15 March 2019

-On 15 March 2019, a series of school strikes urging adults to take responsibility and stop the climate change took place.
+On 15 March 2019, a series of school strikes took place, urging adults to take responsibility and stop climate change.
 More than a million people demonstrated in about 2,200 events worldwide across 125 countries.

 On 1 March 2019, 150 students from the global coordination group of the youth-led climate strike (of 15 March), including Thunberg, issued an open letter in The Guardian, saying:

 In Scotland, city councils of Glasgow, Edinburgh, Highland and Fife gave permission for children to attend the strikes.
 In Finland parental consent letters were sent to schools and in the Finnish city of Turku the school board proclaimed that children had a constitutional right to take part in the strikes.

 On the morning of 15 March in a Guardian guest editorial, titled "Think we should be at school?
 Today's climate strike is the biggest lesson of all", school-climate-strikers Thunberg, Anna Taylor, Luisa Neubauer, Kyra Gantois, Anuna De Wever, Adélaïde Charlier, Holly Gillibrand and Alexandria Villaseñor, reiterated their reasons for striking.
-In November 2020 Holly Gillibrand was included in the BBC Radio 4 Woman's Hour Power list 2020.

 In Germany, more than 300,000 pupils demonstrated in 230 cities with more than 25,000 in Berlin alone.
+The striking students were supported by newly-founded initiative Parents for Future.
 In Italy more than 200,000 students demonstrated (100,000 in Milan according to the organisers).
 In Montreal more than 150,000 attended; Stockholm 15,000 to 20,000, Melbourne 30,000, Brussels 30,000, and Munich 8,000.
 Other cities included Paris, London, Washington, Reykjavík, Oslo, Helsinki, Copenhagen and Tokyo.
-In Antarctica, at least seven scientists held a supportive rally at the Neumayer-Station III of Alfred Wegener Institute.
+In Antarctica, at least seven scientists held a supportive rally at the Neumayer Station III of Alfred Wegener Institute.

-In Christchurch, New Zealand, the strike was abandoned for safety reasons, after a gunman opened fire on two nearby mosques and killed 51 people.
+In New Zealand, the strikes were quickly overshadowed by Christchurch mosque shootings which took place the same day.
+The strike in Christchurch was abandoned for safety reasons, with students told to go home or otherwise shelter-in-place.
+The strikes continued in other New Zealand centres, many strikers oblivious to the shootings.
+One striker only learned of the shootings when she turned on the evening television news expecting to see the strikes as the top story.